 248/5 – Technical and operational characteristics for systems in the fixed service used for disaster mitigation and relief.

-Under Question 248/5, Study Group 5 has developed Recommendation ITU-R F.1105 (fixed wireless systems for disaster mitigation and relief operations) with an appendix on a Regional Digital Simultaneous Communication System (RDCSS).
+Under Question ITU-R 248/5, Study Group 5 has developed Recommendation ITU-R F.1105 (fixed wireless systems for disaster mitigation and relief operations) with an appendix on a Regional Digital Simultaneous Communication System (RDCSS).
 This RDCSS can be used to collect data or information relating to a disaster by a central system for subsequent transmission (of alerts) to residents.
 It also provides simultaneous individual or group communications between the central station and residents.

-Under Question 209/5, Study Group 5 has revised Report ITU-R M.2085 (“Role of the amateur and amateur-satellite services in support of disaster mitigation and relief”).
+Under Question ITU-R 209-5/5, Study Group 5 has revised Report ITU-R M.2085 (“Role of the amateur and amateur-satellite services in support of disaster mitigation and relief”).

+There are also Reports ITU-R F.2061 and ITU-R F.2087 which discuss the role of HF radiocommunication systems in disaster relief operations.

+Study Group 5 has completed following Recommendations:

+Recommendation ITU-R M.2009 “Radio interface standards for use by public protection and disaster relief operations in some parts of the UHF band in accordance with Resolution 646 (Rev.WRC-12)”.

+Recommendation ITU-R M.2015 “Frequency arrangements for public protection and disaster relief radiocommunication systems in UHF bands in accordance with Resolution 646 (Rev.WRC-12)”.

+SG 5 has also produced Report ITU-R M.2377 that provides comprehensive details of systems and applications supporting Public Protection and Disaster Relief (PPDR) operations in narrow-, wide- and broadband use.

-There are also Reports ITU-R F.2061 and ITU-R F.2087 which discuss the role of HF radiocommunication systems in disaster relief operations.SG 6 The Study Group initially focused on the means by which the broadcasting-satellite service (BSS) can assist in warning the public of impending disasters and in disseminating information relating to relief operations, followed by the approval of Question ITU-R 118/6, entitled “Broadcasting means for public warning and disaster relief”.
+SG 6 The Study Group initially focused on the means by which the broadcasting-satellite service (BSS) can assist in warning the public of impending disasters and in disseminating information relating to relief operations, followed by the approval of Question ITU-R 118/6, entitled “Broadcasting means for public warning and disaster relief”.
 In response, the Study Group has developed Recommendation ITU-R BO.1774/ BT.1774 on the use of satellite and terrestrial broadcast infrastructures for public warning, disaster mitigation and relief, the aim of which is to help permit the rapid deployment of equipment and networks currently available in the terrestrial and satellite-broadcasting services.
 These services can provide means for alerting the public, for informing them of preventive measures and for disseminating information on the coordination of rescue procedures.
 The Recommendation gives technical guidance on the improved usage of terrestrial and satellite broadcast services in cases of natural disasters.

 Study Group 6 continues to work on these issues.
 Within the study period 2003-2007, SG 6 completed work on revised Question ITU-R 118-1/6, entitled “Broadcasting means for public warning, disaster mitigation and relief” and revised Recommendation ITU-R BO.1774-1/BT.1774-1, the latter containing additional information regarding an emergency warning system (EWS).
-In the study period 2012-2015, SG 6 will verify the need for revision of Question ITU-R 118/6 and of Recommendation ITU-R BT.1774-1 in cooperation with Study Group 4, which may develop a new Recommendation in this matter with respect to the broadcasting satellite service, that may replace Recommendation ITU-R BO.1774-1.
+In the study period 2012-2015, SG 6 produced Report ITU-R BT.2299 that provides a compilation of supporting evidence that terrestrial broadcasting plays a critically important role in disseminating information to the public in times of emergencies.
+In addition, SG 6 proposed modifications on the terrestrial broadcasting component of Recommendation ITU-R BT.1774-1.

 SG 7 Disaster prediction and detection are major fields of study supported by Study Group 7.
 Remote sensing systems (both passive and active) operate in frequency bands pre-determined by the laws of physics.
 These remote sensing systems provide observations of the Earth’s atmosphere and surface that enable the prediction and detection of meteorological, climatic and other environmental conditions that are the basis for major natural disasters.